Carson Wentz Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Season Stats

-- He's also figured in the ground game, with 97 rushing yards (13.9 ypg) on 22 carries with one rushing touchdown.
+- He's also rushed 22 times for 97 yards and one touchdown, averaging 13.9 yards per game.

-- The Colts have thrown the ball in 53.8% of their plays from scrimmage this year while staying on the ground 46.2% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Colts have run 53.8% passing plays and 46.2% rushing plays this season.
+They rank 14th in the NFL in scoring.

-- Wentz has attempted 24 of his 219 passes in the red zone, accounting for 33.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Titans.